domcermak/neural_style_transfer/README.md

 ### Presentation or Upload application is inaccessible.
 Why?

-The Presentation application should run on `http://localhost:8051` and the Upload application on `http://localhost:8080` .
+The Presentation application runs on `http://localhost:8051` and the Upload application on `http://localhost:8080` .
 There might be a port collision.
 Check the logs of the running containers.
 If the docker container logs mention port collision, identify and quit the colliding application.